AISKhalil/CNAtra/README.md

 chrNumber = 3;
 CNAtraObj.CNAPlot('plot',chrNumber);
 ```

-### <a name="Parameters"></a>Parameters
-The main parameters of **CNAtra**.
-please check [CNAtra user manual](CNAtra_User_Guide.pdf) for detailed explaination of CNAtra parameters.

-    bamFile                  - the input BAM file (SAM file can be used).

-    ploidyLevel              - the whole-genome ploidy level of the input cell ['free' (default), 'diploid',
-                             'triploid', and 'tetraploid'].

-    minimumIBsize            - minimum segment size to be considered as Iso-copy numeric block (in kbs),
-                             default size = 1000 kb.

-    resolution              - the minimum estimated-size of focal alteration based on the data coverage.
-                            User can manually tune it before before calling the ‘CNVcaller’ module.

-    amplificationThreshold  - the threshold for identifying class2 focal amplfications based on the data
-                            coverage.
-User can manually tune it before before calling the ‘CNVcaller’ module.

-    deletionThreshold       - the threshold for identifying class2 focal deletions based on the data
-                            coverage.
-User can manually tune it before before calling the ‘CNVcaller’ module.

 ### <a name="CNAtraLite"></a>CNAtraLite
 **CNAtraLite** is a modified version of **CNAtra**.
 In **CNAtraLite**, we don't include the modules for filtering and correcting the RD signal as well as filtering of the CNA calls.
 Therefore, it doesn't require any annotation file (only input BAM file).
 This can be used for identifying the CNAs if the annotation files are not available.